TaylorMade P790 Irons Review

 What We Tried:

 The TaylorMade P790 Irons.
-I’ve been playing some game-improvement irons (they rhyme with “Nixon”) and figured it was time to try something different.
+I’ve been playing some game-improvement irons (they rhyme with “Nixon”) and figured it was time to give something else a shot.
 Is my wife happy about it?
 Nope.
 Am I sleeping on the couch with my new Vintage Copper P790s?
 You know it.

 Who Tried It: